Director, Student Equity and Success

 3. Works closely with the Office of Institutional Research to assist in the development of appropriate evaluative methodology, research, statistical reports, and other outcome measurements to identify disproportionate impact to assess Student Equity & Achievement effectiveness, and to identify future goals and strategies to enhance student equity and success.

 4. Assists in the development of, and administers annual budget for assigned area.

 5. Reviews, revises, interprets, and implements Board Policies and Procedures related to student equity/success to ensure compliance with governmental regulations and Chancellor’s Office guidelines.

-6. Develops training opportunities related to Student Equity and/or Student Success and Support Program to faculty, staff, and administrators.
+6. Develops training opportunities related to Student Equity & Achievement to faculty, staff, and administrators.

 7. Works with community leaders to achieve the College’s mission of serving diverse communities through collaboration, innovation, and partnerships.

 8. Identifies funding opportunities and other resources, and prepares proposals to meet College’s student equity/success goals.